-- 420-3 MUSEUM TECHNOLOGIES.
-Historical development of museums as institutions; dynamics of shifting roles, functions, philosophies, and continuing education.
-Practical experience in developing and constructing exhibits.
-Prerequisite: consent of instructor. - 435-3 AMERICAN MATERIAL CULTURE.
-Material culture analysis illustrated through studies of historic and modern American ceramics, architecture, cemeteries, and landscapes.
-Living history and museological interpretations are examined. - 586-3 to 6 ADVANCED READING IN ANTHROPOLOGY.
+420-3 MUSEUM ANTHROPOLOGY.
+Examines historical development, theoretical approaches, contemporary issues, and hands-on methods of analysis in museological approaches to anthropology's four fields.
+Prerequisite: consent of instructor.

+435-3 AMERICAN MATERIAL CULTURE.
+Theories and methods of interpretation applied and museum sites that express historic and contemporary American culture, including American ethnic groups.
+Prerequisite: ANTH 111 or consent of instructor.

+586-3 to 6 ADVANCED READING IN ANTHROPOLOGY.
 Guided readings allowing exploration of interest areas and permitting elimination of special gaps in a student's background in a specific area.
 May be repeated to a maximum of 6 hours.
 Prerequisite: graduate standing or consent of instructor.